Lab 5: Keyboard Surfin'

 To prepare for lab, do the following:

 2. Review this document detailing the PS/2 protocol.
-Print a copy of this PS/2 key code chart and have it on hand.

-3. Install Logic 2 application.
+3. Install Saleae Logic application.

-5. Organize your supplies to bring to lab
+4. Organize your supplies to bring to lab

 Lab exercises